 - Take care of extra review sessions.
 These are going to provide the most value for your time.

-- Learn some Simple Words.
+- Learn some basic vocabulary.

 Finish pronunciation and try out grammar

-Now you’ll see some example sentences with various difficulty levels.
+- Now you’ll see some example sentences with various difficulty levels.
 Choose the sentence you’d like to learn.
 If you’re a beginner, you’ll probably want to stick to the easy sentences for now.

-Once you’ve made your first flashcards, you’ll have the option of learning more words from the sentence.
+5. Once you’ve made your first flashcards, you’ll have the option of learning more words from the sentence.
 Say yes.
 Then swipe on words from the sentence to mark them as known, tap on ones you’d like to learn, and make more flashcards until you’ve really consumed all the meaty bits from the sentence.

-Tap on “I’m done with this sentence!” and do a review session.
+6. Tap on I’m done with this sentence and do a review session.

-Days 23 and onward
+Day 23 and onward